scalar-labs/scalardb/docs/storage-abstraction.md

 ### ScalarDB configuration

-Before you should configure ScalarDB in the same way mentioned in [Getting Started with ScalarDB](getting-started-with-scalardb.md).
+Before you begin, you should configure ScalarDB in the same way mentioned in [Getting Started with ScalarDB](getting-started-with-scalardb.md).

 With that in mind, this Storage API example assumes that the configuration file `scalardb.properties` exists.